Prajwal6111/DBMS-Project-Orphan-House-Registration-Portal/README.md

 # DBMS-Project
 # DBMS-Project
-Well if you are finally here to search one of the simplest project using Django with python ... you are at the right place
+Well if you are finally here to search, one of the simplest project using Django with Python, You are at the right place
 <br> Our project actually runs on XAMPP server
-And for the installation follow these -
+And for the installation, Please do follow the below steps -
 * Download XAMPP from their official website (https://www.apachefriends.org/download.html)
 * Setup your XAMPP server
 * If anyone here don't what it does, its just your local server where the website runs